All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Down, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries, this is Fiasco Benghazi.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Well, we're coming to your city.
+Where we're coming to your city.

 Gonna play our guitars and sing you a country song.

-Sean Hannity Sean Hannity Show.
+The new Sean Hannity Show.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

-All right, thank you, Scott Shannon, and thanks to all of you for being with us.
+Thank you, Scott Shannon, and thanks to all of you for being with us.

 Here's our toll-free number.

-It is 800 941 Sean.
+It is 800-941-Sean.

-If you want to be a part of the program, we're all just talking before the the show starts here today.
+If you want to be a part of the program, we're all just talking before the show starts here today.

-There was nothing wrong with the debate last night except the people, a couple of the people on the stage.
+There was nothing wrong with the debate last night, except the people, a couple of the people on the stage.

 Well, I guess that's a big part of a debate, right?

-Uh Chris Christie has no business being on that debate stage.
+Chris Christie has no business being on that debate stage.

-He knows he has no chance of ever winning any primary, any caucus, any place, any time, anywhere.
+He knows he has no chance of ever winning any primary, any caucus, any place, anytime, anywhere.

-It's just not gonna happen.
+It's just not going to happen.

 And we all know why he's in this race.

-He's in this race to be the Republican to bludgeon.
+He's in this race to be the Republican to bludgeon every opportunity gets Donald Trump.

-We we got the message, Chris.
+We got the message, Chris.

 You hate Donald Trump.

-Whatever wherever that beef is coming from, I don't know.
+Wherever that beef is coming from, I don't know.

 I don't really care.

-Uh you left office with a 14% approval rating.
+You left office with a 14% approval rating.

-I can't think of anybody, even Mayor Adams, who had his lowest approval rating in New York is at 28%.
+I can't think of anybody, even Mayor Adams, who had his lowest approval rating in New York, is at 28%.

 He's double what you are when you left.

-Um, but that's the only reason he's there.
+But that's the only reason he's there.

-Comes in with all his prepared lines, thinks he's the toughest guy out there.
+I really, I just, he's like so full of himself, comes in with all his prepared lines, thinks he's the toughest guy out there.

-Now, I would caution people in this sense that and we'll have our posters on later about this, is that you know, in the case of Iowa, it's a very, very interesting state because it's a caucus state, and where where you place in the voting matters, and and then people get to go not once, not twice, and it all depends how many times actually, you know, caucus.
+Now, I would caution people in this sense that, and we'll have our pollsters on later about this, is that, you know, in the case of Iowa, it's a very, very interesting state because it's a caucus state and where you place in the voting matters.

-Um, it's very organizational, it's like an it's organizationally driven.
+It's like it's organizationally driven.

 You need a good organization ground game going on there.